rust-lang/rust/text/0000-api-evolution.md

 different choice of names.
 More guidelines for the standard library are given later on.

+Finally, if the new item would change the trait from object safe to non-object safe, it is considered a major change.

 #### Minor change: adding a defaulted type parameter.

 As with "[Signatures in type definitions](#signatures-in-type-definitions)",